w3c/webpayments/privacy/issues/README.md

 That iframe calls `PaymentInstruments.get(key)` and can retrieve the UUID, thus allowing https://tracker.example to know which user it is.

-====Proposed Mitigation====
+####Proposed Mitigation

-Given the lack of uptake in `PaymentInstruments.set()`, versus the more common JIT-install path, as well as the overly powerful nature of the API, we propose to remove PaymentInstruments entirely.
+Given the lack of uptake in `PaymentInstruments.set()`, versus the more common JIT-install path, as well as the overly powerful nature of the API[^instruments], we propose to remove PaymentInstruments entirely.
 Another approach might be to restrict where `get()` can be called (e.g., only within the Service Worker).

-> `PaymentInstruments` was designed with the belief that the browser would know
+[^instruments]`PaymentInstruments` was designed with the belief that the browser
-> about individual payment methods (e.g., credit cards) rather than payment
-> apps, hence the need to store/retrieve arbitrary information.
+    would know about individual payment methods (e.g., credit cards) rather than payment apps, hence the need to store/retrieve arbitrary information.

-===`canMakePayment()` building UUID by querying multiple apps===
+### `canMakePayment()` building UUID by querying multiple apps

 The
 [`PaymentRequest.canMakePayment()`](https://www.w3.org/TR/payment-request/#canmakepayment-method)